SudoMaker/TinyVGM/README.md

 ## Usage
 The `TinyVGM.h` file is well documented using Doxygen format.

 Start by creating a `TinyVGMContext`.
 Fill the callbacks and user pointer.
-The `command` callback is mandatory.
+The `command`, `read` and `seek` callbacks is mandatory.
 Unused callbacks should be filled by NULLs.
 Then you can use the `tinyvgm_parse_*` functions.

 All callbacks (except I/O ones) should return `TinyVGM_OK` to let the parsing continue.
 Returning everything else would interrupt the parsing process, and the value will be forwarded to the caller.
 This can be used to implement pausing and looping.